jlicht27/cmps1500/README.md

 # cmps1500

-Course work from Intro to Computer Science I
+Includes the course work from Intro to Computer Science I. All programs are written in python.